 The deployment of the armed forces in support is funded through the normal DDPS budget.
 Overall, the cost of deploying troops at the WEF Annual Meeting is much the same as that incurred by the same battalions when on regular training.
 Deployments in connection with the WEF Annual Meetings from 2022 to 2024 will have an annual budget of CHF 32 million.
-Deployment costs in recent years have been slightly under budget (2019: CHF 29.65m, 2020: CHF 29.74m).
+Deployment costs in recent years have been under budget (2020: CHF 29.74m, 2022: CHF 21.4m).

 The World Economic Forum is a foundation.
-In the financial year from July 2020 to June 2021, it reported a turnover of CHF 315 million and a surplus of CHF 531,000, which is paid into the foundation's capital.
+In the financial year from July 2021 to June 2022, it reported total revenue of CHF 383 million.
+There was no surplus during this period.